MITgcm/MITgcm/doc/overview/eqn_motion_ocn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The anelastic approximation filters the acoustic mode by removing the
-time-dependency in the continuity (now pressure-) equation
+time-dependency in the continuity (now pressure) equation
 :eq:`eq-zcb-cont`.
 This could be done simply by noting that
 :math:`\frac{Dp}{Dt}\approx -g\rho _{o} \frac{Dz}{Dt}=-g\rho _{o}w`,
 but this leads to an inconsistency between